Update: Chicago museums and cultural institutions are reopening with limited capacity beginning Jan. 18, 2021. Check back soon for updates.

 The Museum of Broadcast Communications, a unique Chicago spot dedicated to broadcasting history, is reopening for weekend visitors.
 The exhibits focus on both historic and contemporary radio and television content, like the museum’s blockbuster Saturday Night Live – The Exhibition in 2018.
 Check out absorbing exhibits like the Chicago TV Gallery, Radio Hall of Fame, and their extensive archives.

 Know before you go: The museum will be open Friday through Sunday.
-The museum is offering free admission through August 2, reserve your free tickets in advance or purchase tickets for a later date.
+Reserve your tickets in advance.
 Walk-in admissions will only be available for the next admission slot with capacity.
 Masks that cover your mouth and nose are required.
 Cash will not be accepted and bag/coat checks are closed.

 McCormick Bridgehouse & Chicago River Museum

 Learn more about the Chicago River and its famous movable bridges at the McCormick Bridgehouse & Chicago River Museum.
 The five-story museums allows visitors to explore a historic bridgehouse, watch the massive gears of a moving bridge, take in stunning water views, and learn about the history of the Chicago River.
-Be some of the first to see a brand new exhibit refresh throughout the museum when it opens Sept.
-3.
+Be some of the first to see a brand new exhibit refresh throughout the museum.

 Know before you go: The Bridgehouse Museum will be opening to the public with limited hours beginning on Sept.
 3. All guests will have their temperature checked and are required to wear a face covering at all times in the museum.